zapabob/ROCm/README.md

 To make a distinction between open-source and closed-source components, all ROCm repositories will consist of sub-folders in future releases.

-- All open-source components will be placed in the _base-url/\&lt;rocm-ver\&gt;/main_ sub-folder
+- All open-source components will be placed in the `base-url/<rocm-ver>/main` sub-folder
-- All closed-source components will reside in the _base-url/\&lt;rocm-ver\&gt;/ proprietary_  sub-folder
+- All closed-source components will reside in the `base-url/<rocm-ver>/proprietary`  sub-folder

 ## List of Supported Operating Systems